bbc/peaks.js/README.md

 ## Segments API

-**Segments** give the ability to visually tag timed portions of a media object.
+**Segments** give the ability to visually tag timed portions of the audio media.
 This is a great way to provide visual cues to your users.

 ### `instance.segments.add({startTime, endTime, editable, color, labelText, id})`